 Visit “Snake Alley” on Huaxi Street in Wanhua District

 Not long ago, Huaxi Street Night Market was a carnivalesque sideshow.
-The market either drew visitors in for the freakshow.
-Or it completely scared them off.
+The market either drew visitors in for the freakshow, or it completely scared them off.
 Huaxi Street is a little tamer these days.
-But it’s probably still less savoury than you’d hope for your first Taipei night market experience.
+But it’s probably still less savory than you’d hope for your first Taipei night market experience.

 Yes, the “snake alley” moniker still holds true.
 But unless you’re fascinated by weird foods (and are not above risking a swift bout with salmonella), give the “exotic” stuff a pass.
 You’ll be far happier sticking to the more traditional meals here.